 Guidelines and Checklist

-The Doppelt Family Trail Development Fund, launched in 2015, is managed by RTC and provides funding to support organizations and municipalities that are implementing projects to build and improve multi-use trails.
+The Trail Grants Program is managed by RTC and provides funding to support organizations and municipalities that are building and improving multi-use trails.

-In 2019, RTC will award $105,000 of the Doppelt Fund to organizations and local agencies that are working to improve and connect trails across the country.
+In 2021, RTC will award $50,000 of the to organizations and local agencies that are working to improve and connect trails along the preferred route of the Great American Rail Trail.
 A wide range of projects and activities are eligible under two grant types:

 Community Support Grant

 3-4 grants awarded in the $5,000 - $10,000 range